 The Olympic hopeful turned bike-riding bank robber

-When Tom Justice failed to make the Olympics in the 1990s, he decided that if his cycling skills wouldn’t win medals, then he’d use them to rob banks instead.
+When Tom Justice failed to make the Olympics in the 1990s, he decided that if his biking skills wouldn’t win medals, then he’d use them to rob banks instead.

-His prowess on a bike gave him a speedy getaway, but there are only so many robberies you can commit before your ego, and the FBI, start catching up with you.
+His cycling prowess gave him a speedy getaway, but there are only so many robberies you can commit before your ego, and the FBI, start catching up with you.

-Hear how going to prison saved Tom’s life on the new World Service podcast, Lives Less Ordinary.
+Hear how going to prison saved Tom’s life on new World Service podcast Lives Less Ordinary.

 Producer: Louise Morris